undur/wonder-slim/README.md

 # wonder-slim

+The basics required to create run a modern WO application.

 ## Installation

 *To use this project your machine must be set up for WO development using maven.
 If you haven't done that, see the "Let's set it up" part here: https://gist.github.com/hugith/d2ba6da9e4942f4ece95d7a721159cd1).
 Don't fear, this project has a different version than the real Project Wonder and thus lives fine alongside Project Wonder on your computer without disturbing anything else*